 - A later episode sees the debut of a real Ugly Bob, who moved to America because Americans think all Canadians look alike.

-- In The Simpsons, one of Bart's crank calls to Moe's involves asking for a "Hugh Jass".
+- One of Bart's crank calls to Moe's involves asking for a "Hugh Jass".
 The difference is that this time Moe actually finds a guy named Hugh Jass in his tavern, which Bart does not anticipate.
 The guy turns out to be nice enough to let him off the hook however.